-132. For a cause of action to arise from transacting business, the Court of Appeals requires that "in light of all the circumstances, there must be an 'articulable nexus', or 'substantial relationship', between the business transaction and the claim asserted."
+124. For a cause of action to arise from transacting business, the Court of Appeals requires that "in light of all the circumstances, there must be an 'articulable nexus', or 'substantial relationship', between the business transaction and the claim asserted."
 Licci v.
 Lebanese Canadian Bank, 20 N.Y.3d 327, 339 (2012)(citations omitted).
 Causation is not required, and the inquiry under the statute is relatively permissive.
 Id. (citations omitted).
 "But these standards connote, at a minimum, a relatedness between the transaction and the legal claim such that the latter is not completely unmoored from the former, regardless of the ultimate merits of the claim."
 Id.

-133. The knowing publication in New York via The Advertiser-Sunday Mail Messenger's website of Shepherd's articles is related to all the causes of action against Advertiser and Shepherd, since it is her statements in those articles that form the bases for the causes of action.

-134. The knowing publication in New York via The Sydney Morning Herald's website and the apparent distribution of printed copies of The Sydney Morning Herald in New York of McNeilage's article is related to the causes of action against Fairfax and McNeilage, since it is her statements in those articles that form the bases for the causes of action.

-135. Defendants purposefully availed themselves of the privilege and benefits of New York by conducting research in New York and publishing and circulating their articles in New York; therefore, they could reasonably anticipate being haled into court here.
+- 125. The knowing publication in New York via The Advertiser-Sunday Mail Messenger's website of Shepherd's articles is related to all the causes of action against Advertiser and Shepherd, since it is her statements in those articles that form the bases for the causes of action. - 126.
+The knowing publication in New York via The Sydney Morning Herald's website and the apparent distribution of printed copies of The Sydney Morning Herald in New York of McNeilage's article is related to the causes of action against Fairfax and McNeilage, since it is her statements in those articles that form the bases for the causes of action. - 127.
+Defendants purposefully availed themselves of the privilege and benefits of the New York market for news; therefore, they could reasonably anticipate being haled into court here.

-CPLR 302(a)(3) personal jurisdiction over all Defendants for Injurious Falsehoods, Tortious Interference with a Prospective Contract, or, in the alternative to both, Prima Facie Tort,
+CPLR 302(a)(3) personal jurisdiction over all Defendants for Injurious Falsehoods, Tortious Interference with a Prospective Contract, or, in the alternative, Prima Facie Tort,

-136. The "establishment of long-arm jurisdiction in connection with a New York injury under [CPLR 302(a)(3)(i) or (ii)] does not implicate constitutional due process concerns.
+128. The "establishment of long-arm jurisdiction in connection with a New York injury under [CPLR 302(a)(3)(i) or (ii)] does not implicate constitutional due process concerns.
 Ingraham v.
 Carroll, 665 N.Y.S.2d 10, 12 (1997). "[T]he subdivision was not designed to go to the full limits of permissible jurisdiction.
 The limitations contained in subparagraphs (i) and (ii) were deliberately inserted to keep the provision 'well within constitutional bounds'."
 Weinstein-Korn-Miller, N.Y.
 Civ.
 Prac. at 302.14, quoting 12th Ann.
 Report of N.Y.
 Jud.
 Conf., at 341; see also, McGowan v.
 Smith, 52 N.Y.2d 268, 274 (1981).
 The Court is "bound by a limitation more stringent than any constitutional requirement-the specific requirements of CPLR 302(a)(3)."
 Ingraham 665 N.Y.S.2d at 12.